MewsSystems/developers/jobs/Backend/Readme.md

 - ExchangeRateUpdater CI
     - Builds the application.
     - Tests the application.
-        - Generates a report
+        - Generates a report, with coverage.
-    - Runs OWASP dependency check
+    - Runs OWASP dependency check.

 ## Author